AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 following conditions are true:

 *
-  there is no infix calls to any arithmetic operator for objects of this type;
+  there is no infix calls to any arithmetic or bitwise operator for objects of this type;

 *